 A company called Hamilton Brothers Oil Company noticed the gaps in protection caused by the conflict between existing laws and what business owners needed.
 Hamilton Brothers did business in several countries that did offer a variety of limited liability structures that offered the company tax advantages (known as pass-through taxation) and legal limited liability protection.
 The attorneys working for the company were concerned that the United States government would not recognize these protections, however.
 Historically, companies had formed limited partnerships (LP) in these situations.
 However, the general partners in an LP aren't covered by limited liability.

-The lawyers and accountants who worked for Hamilton Brothers began outlining a type of corporation that was missing under United States law, one that offered both tax advantages and legal protection.
+The first LLCs came about in the 1970s.
+That's when the lawyers and accountants who worked for Hamilton Brothers began outlining a type of corporation that was missing under United States law, one that offered both tax advantages and legal protection.
 Eventually, they took their proposal to a state they thought would be open to the idea, since several oil companies were headquartered in the state: They went to Alaska.
 Twice, the Alaskan legislature voted on the measure but failed to pass it.
-The company then took the proposal to Wyoming, which passed it on the first try.
-LLCs were now a legal corporate structure in the United States.
+The company then took the proposal to Wyoming, which passed the Wyoming LLC Act on the first try.
+The Wyoming LLC Act was signed into law in 1977, making LLCs a legal corporate structure in the United States.

 The IRS Weighs In